VinF/deer/README.rst

 Full Documentation
 ==================

-See the [documentation here](http://deer.readthedocs.io/en/master/) for more informations (how to install, examples, etc.)
+For more informations (on how to install, examples, etc.), the documentation is available at : http://deer.readthedocs.io/en/master/

 Dependencies
 ============